bneidlinger/RobotWars/RobotWars_app_code.md

 /**
  * Executes robot AI code safely within a sandboxed environment on the server.
  * Manages the execution context, provides a controlled API, and directly triggers
- * sound events (like fire) on the GameInstance via safe API methods. // <-- Updated description */ class ServerRobotInterpreter {
+ * events (like robotLog, fire) on the GameInstance via safe API methods. // <-- Updated description */ class ServerRobotInterpreter {
     constructor() {